 Kingsbarns is a relatively new distillery and have only just released their flagship single malt.
 While they were waiting for that to mature, they put out New Make Spirit (unmatured spirit from the Kingsbarns' stills) - you dont often see New Make available for sale, so it is a great opportunity to try what will eventually become whisky, before it has seen a cask.
 Available as a 3cl (30ml) sample on Master of Malt.

-- Glenkinchie Distillery runs a shuttle bus service to transport people from Edinburgh city centre directly to the distillery.
+Glenkinchie Distillery usually run a shuttle bus service to transport people from Edinburgh city centre directly to the distillery, however the availability of this service during COVID restrictions is unlikely.
 The service must be pre-booked and pre-paid as a combined transport & entrance ticket.
-Telephone +44 (0) 1875 342 012 to book – do not use the online booking link to book a shuttle tour.
+Telephone +44 (0) 1875 342 012 for more information or to book.

 Glenkinchie Distillery Tasting At Home